Skip to main content

 StatusCodeDescriptionAction

-400VariesValidation errorFix the request body
+400VariesEndpoint validation errorFix the request body

-401INVALID_API_KEYMissing or malformed keyCheck the Authorization header
+401INVALID_API_KEYMissing, malformed or unknown keyCheck the Authorization header

 401EXPIRED_API_KEYExpired keyCreate a new key